 An African safari is the pinnacle of adventure.
 You may have seen a few wildlife docs in your time, but nothing can prepare you for the real thing – the glorious sun emerging over folding plains, illuminating some of the world’s most impressive wildlife.

 Fortunately, when it comes to packing for an African Safari, we can prepare you for the real thing.
 Because if, like us, you’re planning an epic adventure in 2023, you’re probably wondering: what should I pack for a safari?
-Read on for everything you’ll need in your bag (and the things best left back home)
+Read on for everything you’ll need in your ultimate African safari packing list (and the things best left back home).

 To khaki or not to khaki?

 Maybe you’ve imagined yourself doing an African safari in full 19th century explorer outfit, complete with khaki shorts, moustache and brimmed hat.
-Unfortunately (for your more romantic side), this will probably make you stand out rather than disguise you.
+Unfortunately (for your more romantic side), this will probably make you stand out rather than disguise you, and disguising yourself is the key.

-If you’re thinking about what to pack for your safari, full khaki isn’t really necessary, but it’s probably a decent idea to avoid fluorescent orange.
+If you’re thinking about what to pack for an African safari, full khaki isn’t really necessary, but it’s a good idea to stay with your earthy tones.
+Very boho-chic, no?
 Clothing-wise, the most important thing is that you pack for varying temperatures.
 If you’re camping, temperatures can go from swelteringly hot during the day to freezing cold at night.
 The key is lightweight, skin-covering clothes that you can layer or remove as necessary.

 Here are the clothing essentials: